tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 Today virtually all of us have the ability to create images in our pockets!
 The scientific perspective artists struggled for centuries to achieve is widely available at the click of a button on our cell phones.

 At the same time, artists can use digital tools such as Photoshop and the open-source GNU Image Processing (GIMP) program to manipulate their images in unprecedented ways.
-And moviemakers can use CGI tools to construct alternate realities that make Cézanne's distortions look like child's play.
+And moviemakers can use CGI tools to imaginary construct alternate realities -- such as those in *Star Wars* and *Game of Thrones* -- that make Cézanne's distortions look like child's play.

 One could say that Piet Mondrian took what Cézanne and the Cubists started to its logical conclusion, but the reality is *the plastic means* continue to evolve, and where they will take us next -- Augmented Reality, Virtual Reality, holodecks such as those on Star Trek -- is anyone's guess!

-## Mimesis and Catharthsis Exist on a Continuum
+## The Representational-Expressionist Continuum

-A big difference between Carl Jung's Archetypes and the Big Five "OCEAN" Personality Traits -- both mentioned earlier in the section entitled *My Interest in All This* -- is that Jung's model of personality is black-and-white: you're either Introverted or Extraverted, iNtuitive or Sensing, Feeling or Thinking, and Judging or Perceiving.
-In contrast, the Big Five model acknowledges that personality traits fall on a continuum, more like IQ tests, with the majority of people being more average and falling in between the extremes.
+A big difference between Carl Jung's Archetypes and the Big Five "OCEAN" Personality Traits -- both mentioned earlier in the section entitled *My Interest in All This* -- is that Jung's model of personality is either-this-or-that: you're either Introverted or Extraverted, iNtuitive or Sensing, Feeling or Thinking, and Judging or Perceiving.
+In contrast, the Big Five model acknowledges that personality traits fall on a continuum, like IQ tests, with the majority of people being more average and falling in between the extremes.

 It's important to realize that this also applies to the qualities of mimesis and catharsis.
 Just as Cézanne's art is more representational than the Cubists', Picasso's art is more representational than Mondrian's.